steveneschrich/vibble/README.md

-# vibble
+# tmtable
-A versioned tibble.
-This package provides a mechanism for a tibble that could change over time.
-Hence the name vibble.
+A time machine table.
+This package provides a mechanism for a table (data.frame) that could change over time.
+Hence the name tmtable.

 Some applications need to have a table of data that can potentially change (rows or columns) over time.
 We can version the individual tables and stored them as files, list of tables, or other schemes.
-The goal of this package is to create an object (vibble) that is not far-removed from a tibble.
+The goal of this package is to create an object (tmtable) that is not far-removed from a data frame.
 Then, one can add snapshots at particular time points (or version point) and retrieve these snapshots at need.
 There is overhead for storing this additional information but the benefits of simpler user experience are thought to outweigh the costs in this package.

 ## Background